 2. Know which program you qualify for.

-An Authorized rep should insist on holding a proper consultation with you before providing any advice because it is impossible to guide anyone unless the specific details of their situation are explored.
-During the consultation, you should gain an understanding of what Canadian immigration program you qualify for, and you should understand how/why you qualify.
-Most reps have an assessment sheet that they use to determine where you fit, and you should ask for a copy of the assessment so that you also understand.
+An Authorized rep should insist on holding a proper consultation with you before providing any advice.
+It is impossible to guide anyone unless numerous specific details of their situation are explored, including the situation of their spouse or common-law partner.
+During the consultation, you should gain an understanding of which Canadian immigration program you qualify for, and you should understand how/why you qualify.
+They can also tell you the process of getting into the pool, your chances of getting an invitation and the later express entry cost if you do get an invitation.
+But the key is your CRS score.
+Most reps have an assessment sheet that they use to determine your points, and you should ask for a copy of the assessment so that you also understand.

 3. Know your CRS score before spending a lot of money.

-An Authorized rep should be able to use your personal data to calculate your Comprehensive Ranking Score before an Express Entry profile is submitted.
-If the person you are working with doesn’t know how to calculate your CRS on their own, then you should find a different rep. It is also possible for an experienced rep to make predictions on the results of your language tests and educational assessments.
-These predictions can then be used to calculate an approximate CRS score for your situation, and that data can help you decide whether or not it makes sense for you to spend the time and money on formal assessments.
-When this kind of information is provided, holding a paid consultation with an expert as your first step is actually a money-saving technique, as you won’t be wasting funds on assessments that aren’t helpful or necessary for your specific situation.
+These predictions can be used to calculate an approximate CRS score for your situation, and, most importantly, the maximum points you would likely have (say, if your language test was perfect).
+This data can help you decide whether or not it makes sense for you to spend the time and money getting more formal documents to enter an Express Entry profile.
+When this kind of information is provided, booking a paid consultation with an expert as your first step can be seen as a truly money-saving technique for you, as you won’t be wasting funds on assessments that aren’t helpful or necessary for your specific situation to pursue an express entry program that will not work for you.

 4. Research the Provincial Nomination programs to see if you fit anywhere.